-EDU 615 Introduction to Inferential Statistics (3.0); 3 credits Survey of basic statistical methods including descriptive statistics, z and t test of means and proportions, chi-square analyses, correlation and regression analyses.
+EDU 615 Introduction to Inferential Statistics (3.0); 3 cr.
+Survey of basic statistical methods including descriptive statistics, z and t test of means and proportions, chi-square analyses, correlation and regression analyses.
 Intended as a terminal course for upper division undergraduates and as a background course for graduate level courses in the program.
-RM-G410 SLU
+RMG 410 (SLU)

-EDU 620General Research Methods (3.0); 3 credits Prerequisite: REMET 410 or an equivalent introductory inferential statistics course.
+EDU 620General Research Methods (3.0): 3 cr.
+Prerequisite: REMET 410 or an equivalent introductory inferential statistics course.
 Survey of the techniques, methods and tools of research in the behavioral sciences and social sciences.
-General discussion of the research process followed by examination of several different study designs such as observational, experimental, descriptive and sample survey.
+General discussion of the research process followed by examination of several different designs such observational, study as experimental, descriptive and sample survey.
 Overview of different methods of data collection and analysis frequently used in research literature.
-RM-G520 SLU
+RMG 520 (SLU)